Feed the Pig: Tweens

 By analyzing the habits of these piglets and helping them make better financial decisions, students learn the importance of “feeding the pig!”
 Through a student-led outreach campaign activity, students build lasting knowledge of key math and financial literacy concepts.
 In the culminating activity, students are challenged to put the learnings together to create their own personal financial plans.
 Completing the unit is a family take-home activity to extend the learning—and financial decision-making skills—into the home.

-Click here is see currently scheduled programs.
+Click here to see currently scheduled programs.

 Feed the Pig Facilitator Guide